|

 1955

-Completion of the Südtiroler Weinstraße (South Tyrolean Wine Road) and the suspension of the local Bozen-Kaltern train
+Completion of the South Tyrolean Wine Road and creation of the Bolzano-Kaltern local train

 1971